 Rêverie

-Driven by a curiosity to expand their practice through exploring new mediums, Tati au Miel is creating an immersive installation that interweaves the sonic, physical, and digital realms through a series of interconnected sculpture and sound pieces.
+Driven by a curiosity to expand their practice through exploring new mediums, Tati au Miel’s installation Rêverie weaves together the sonic, physical, and digital realms through a series of interconnected sculpture, sound, and virtual pieces.
+Rêverie—a state of being lost in one’s thoughts or daydreams—serves as a guiding concept, inviting reflections on the duality of physical and virtual, organic and artificial, and the enigmatic dimensions of life.
 Themes of boundlessness, spirituality, black queer identities, and migration guide their distinct approach to storytelling and conjure an interplay of dream-like objects and experiences.

 Facilities